larpchronicles/rules/999_changelog.md

 * Clarification added for Curse of Transformation beings being able to also apply Curse of Transformation.
 * Clarification added for shattering/destroying containers.
 * Clarification added for the basic requirements for Entrapment to result in a Spirit Gem.
+* Added DODGE effect with a call of "Dodge".
+Used for any ability that allows the user to resist more than one type.

 ## v2.4 - [2022-08-07]